 How does Elections Canada keep our elections secure?

-From voter registration to the counting of ballots—and everything in between—each step of the electoral process has a number of safeguards in place.
+From voter registration to the counting of ballots—and everything in between—each step of the electoral process has various safeguards in place.
 Here are some of the safeguards that keep our elections safe and secure:

-- ballots have several security features, such as a specific colour of paper and a unique serial number that allows election workers to ensure ballots are not switched
+- ballots have several security features, such as a specific colour of paper and a unique serial number that allows election workers to make sure ballots are not switched

 - voters must prove their identity and address when they go to vote